WebOfTrust/keri/docs/Q-and-A-Security.md

 *Why not?
 One way function(s) in PKI derive the Public key(s), so in my understanding a secret key with sufficient entropy is the start of it all.
 Where do I miss a point?*

 *SamMSmith*:
 Yes, you're mission a point.
 You can use secret keys with symmetric cryptographic operations.
-Both asymmetric and symmetric start with a secret key but asymmetric goes on to create a public private keypair.
+Both asymmetric and symmetric start with a secret key but asymmetric goes on to create a public private key pair.
 So its not only a secret key you need but one that results in a `SCID`.
 Someone who is used to symmetric cryptography would get the wrong impression.

 ## **Q: How is a KERI identifier different than a regular identifier in DID methods?

-A self-sovereign identifier that is not self-certifying is dependent of infrastructure and is not fully autonomous and not fully porteable.
+A self-sovereign identifier that is not self-certifying is dependent of infrastructure and is not fully autonomous and not fully portable.
 KERI uses autonomic identifiers, fully cryptographically derivable and portable.
 *(@henkvancann)*

 ## *Q: Is my KERI identifier public?

 In the direct mode (peer to peer) KERI can be used to keep identifiers private to the peers or group involved.
 In the indirect mode all identifiers are public.
-The privacy of the individual, group or object described by the identifier is weak because anyone can bind and indentifier to a subject anytime and anywhere.
-Fortunately, this binding is weak too, As soon as controllers and verfiers sign statements / events related to an identifier, that's when the binding gets strong and subjects publicly exposed.\
+The privacy of the individual, group or object described by the identifier is weak because anyone can bind and identifier to a subject anytime and anywhere.
+Fortunately, this binding is weak too, As soon as controllers and verifiers sign statements / events related to an identifier, that's when the binding gets strong and subjects publicly exposed.\
 *(@henkvancann)*

 ## **Q: Is a KERI identifier GDPR proof?